Graci-hub/LITA--SALES_Project-1/README.md

 - Total sales: Total sales for the order (could be calculated as Quantity * UnitPrice).
 - Year: The year the order was placed (extracted from OrderDate).
 - Month: The month the order was placed (extracted from OrderDate).
+### Queries for Sales Metrics
+- Total sales for each product Category: The total sales metric gives an overview of overall performance across all orders.
+  1. SELECT Product, SUM(Quantity * UnitPrice) AS TotalSales
+     FROM SalesData
+     GROUP BY Product;
+- Number of sales transaction in Each product
+  1. SELECT Region, COUNT(OrderID) AS NumberOfTransactions
+    FROM SalesData
+    GROUP BY Region;
+- Total Revenue per product
+  1. SELECT Product, SUM(Quantity * UnitPrice) AS TotalRevenue
+      FROM SalesData
+      GROUP BY Product;
+- Highest selling products by total sales
+  1. SELECT TOP 1 Product, SUM(Quantity * UnitPrice) AS TotalSales
+     FROM SalesData
+      GROUP BY Product
+      ORDER BY TotalSales DESC;